schau1121/Sprint-Scheduler/README.md

  * Valgrind - A programming tool used for code profiling and debugging
  * Gtest - A unit and integration testing library for C++
  * CMake3 - A build automation tool
+ * pybind11 - A library for embedding python into C++ code
+ * Google Calendar API - An API which adds connectivity between this application and Google Calendar
  ### Application Input / Output
  The user will be able to create customized tasks inside an event by including: a string used for a short title, a string for a task description, a string for a classification tag, an integer determining the task’s priority, an integer for estimated task duration in hours, and a datetime string labeling the event time.
 Depending on the component that the user is creating (event/task) there will be different prompts for the user's input.
 For example, if a user creates an event, they will be prompted to input a datetime to schedule.
 Our application will output a list of tasks and events including their details, events will be prioritized based on their deadlines while tasks will be prioritized based on their rank in the priority queue.
  ### Design Patterns
  * Composite
    * We chose to use the composite design pattern to implement a list of tasks or events composed of smaller tasks inside of them.
 With this pattern we plan to implement the basic interface which consists of editing, deleting, and creating tasks/events.
 An issue we anticipate encountering with our project is finding a balance between creating a simple interface for the user to interact with the components, while also maintaining separate functionality.
-With the composite pattern, objects are treated very similarly, and we plan on using polymorphism and recursion to our advantage to solve this problem.
+With the composite pattern, objects are treated very similarly, and we plan on using polymorphism to our advantage to solve this problem.
  * Strategy
    * The strategy design pattern will be used to sort the priority queues within our application.
 Our task manager will consist of at least two different objects: tasks and events and possibly a task list in the future.
 This design pattern allows us to sort a user's task list by either priority or due date, depending on what the user prefers.
 An issue we plan on encountering with the composite design pattern is differentiating the functionality of the interface depending on component at runtime, however, with the strategy design pattern, this should be easily solved.
 As the user defines how he/she would like to sort their task list at runtime, our application will have the capability to sort by the specified strategy without issues.